The Charles County Sheriff’s Office is the largest full-service law enforcement agency in Maryland.

 Local clergymen offer guidance and inspiration to CCSO personnel and the public through Chaplain Services.
 Chaplains minister to CCSO personnel in times of personal need or strife and provide comfort to those who are injured or afflicted.
 They accompany officers who must notify families of the death of a loved one and would assist in notifying the family of an officer who was seriously injured or slain.
 Chaplains also provide invocations and benedictions at CCSO ceremonies.

-The CCSO is committed to maintaining a highly qualified workforce, to utilizing financial resources efficiently, and to maintain thorough and accurate record keeping.
-The Administrative Services Division, commanded by Captain Joseph Pratta, is responsible for helping the CCSO meet its strict personnel, budgetary, and records management standards.
+The CCSO is committed to maintaining a highly qualified workforce, to utilizing financial resources efficiently, and to maintaining thorough and accurate record keeping.
+The Administrative Services Division, commanded by Captain Kenneth Klezia, is responsible for helping the CCSO meet its strict personnel, budgetary, and records management standards.

 Email: Kleziak@ccso.us

-The Budgeting Section, managed by Deputy Director Erin Shoemaker, provides leadership on all accounts and projects which affect the budget for the Office of the Sheriff.
-This section is responsible to prepare the annual budgets and financial analyses of the Sheriff’s Office operations for upper level management and County agencies.
-A well trained team of budget professionals promotes the sound budgetary management practices, oversees the budget preparation process, and assists in meeting the CCSO’s personnel and operational needs.
+Managed by Deputy Director Erin Shoemaker, provides leadership on all accounts and projects that affect the budget for the Office of the Sheriff.
+This section is responsible for preparing the annual budgets and financial analyses of the Sheriff’s Office operations for upper-level management and County agencies.
+A well-trained team of budget professionals promotes sound budgetary management practices, oversees the budget preparation process, and assists in meeting the CCSO’s personnel and operational needs.

 Email: ShoemakerE@ccso.us